 Check the shelves of any research (or mad) scientist and you'll likely find Sigma-Aldrich's chemical products.
 The company is a leading supplier of chemicals to research laboratories.
 It has more than 100,000 accounts, including labs involved in government and commercial research, for 250,000 chemical and biochemical and 46,000 equipment products it offers in its Sigma, Aldrich, Fluka and Supelco catalogs.
 It makes about 114,000 of the products it sells.
 The business derives revenues from two major areas: Research Chemicals (essentials, specialties, and biotech), and Fine Chemicals (commercial applications).
-In 2014 the company agreed to be acquired by Germany-based pharmaceutical giant Merck for $17 billion.
+In 2015 the company was acquired by Germany-based pharmaceutical giant Merck for $17 billion.

 In 2013 the company realigned its business structure into three market-focused business units that are defined by the customers and markets they serve: Research, Applied, and SAFC Commercial.

 Research products and services include chemicals, reagents and kits, enable scientists to discover and develop new drugs and materials.

 Applied products and services include high quality components and kits, chemical reagents, critical raw materials and certified reference standards, provide customized solutions to and constitute critical components and materials for diagnostic companies, testing laboratories and industrial companies;

 SAFC Commercial helps customers develop and manufacture product and services commercial production of pharma, biopharma and electronics products.
 Products and services include media and critical raw materials for industrial cell culture, contract manufacturing services, pharmaceutical safety testing services, and organometallic precursors for semiconductor manufacturing.